-My teens are being tracked, my dog has a proximity collar and the neighborhood is cradled in a cozy blanket of surveillance cameras.
-Wow.
+For my protection, someone may be looking at my texts, my email, and checking on my phone calls.
+My teens are being tracked, my dog has a microchip and the neighborhood is cradled in a cozy blanket of surveillance cameras.
 I'm really starting to feel secure.

 -Nano-sized microphones and flying insect cameras are in the visible future.
 What will privacy be like when nowhere is private?

 -Invisibility cloaks are for real and they will only get better.
 What will they be hiding?

 -Being monitored in public places of business to discover my shopping habits.

 Yes, we are tracking you, but look at all the cool stuff you get!

 Most technologies listed above have a good reason to be used, or it would simply be called spying.